telicent-oss/jena-fuseki-kafka/README.md

     .
 ```

-Note that the Fuseki Kafka Module by default starts the Kafka connectors prior to the Fuseki HTTP Server starting and
+Note that the Fuseki Kafka Module by default starts the Kafka connectors prior to the Fuseki HTTP Server starting,
-attempts to catch up with the Kafka topic(s) prior to allowing the HTTP Server to start.
-Depending on the batching
-strategy that you have implemented for messages this **MAY** block the HTTP Server from starting for a prolonged period.
-While this ensures that Fuseki is up to date with the Kafka topic(s) it does have some potential pitfalls:

-- If Fuseki is a long way behind the Kafka topic(s), or `fk:replay true` was set, then it may take a very long time
-  before Fuseki can service requests.
-    - If you are deploying Fuseki somewhere that relies on HTTP Health Checks against the server you may find Fuseki
-      goes into a Crash Restart Loop as a result which further delays it's ability to catch up with the Kafka topic(s)
+waiting briefly to see if each starts successfully.
+The Kafka polling happens on background threads writing into the
-- If there are active producers writing to the Kafka topic(s) faster than Fuseki can read from them it could never catch
+targeted dataset.
+If there are active producers writing to the Kafka topic(s) faster than Fuseki can read from them it
-  up, and never start servicing HTTP requests.
+could never catch up, and never start servicing HTTP requests.

-Therefore as of `1.4.0` the connector start has been placed into its own `startKafkaConnectors()` method allowing
-developers to choose to extend `FMod_FusekiKafka` and override `serverBeforeStarting()` to not call this method and
-instead call it from a different lifecycle method e.g. `serverAfterStarting()`.
-You can find more discussion on this in
-the Javadoc on `FMod_FusekiKafka`

 ### Environment variable configuration